• Lecturer in Dance Pedagogy

 As a pedagogue I specialize in methods of movement improvisation and somatics, performance art, embodiment, therapeutic interaction, special education in the arts, and disability studies.
 In my pedagogic work I apply my skills flexibly, taking into account individual needs, capacities and limitations, as well as dynamics of the group and organization.
 I am inspired by critical pedagogy, embodiment, and experiential learning.
 Currently I am also continuing my pedagogical studies in the University Pedagogy in the Arts programme of the University of the Arts Helsinki (60cr, 2017-2020).

-As an artist I am interested in encountering difference, and challenging fixed categories and dichotomies.
-I like to work outside traditional art contexts, in interactive ways.
+As an artist-researcher I am particularly interested in questions of diversity, challenging fixed categories and dichotomies, and artistic work that takes place outside traditional art contexts.
 For me artistic research is a way to make the complexities and potentials of this kind of work visible.

 I've also trained as a Dance Movement Therapist in a psychodynamically oriented Master's programme at Goldsmiths, University of London.
 Dance Movement Therapy utilises dance and movement psychotherapeutically, fostering the mental and physical wellbeing of the individual.
 The premise of psychodynamic therapy is understanding the mind being constructed as an interactive developmental process from subjective experiences, originating in early relationships.